Documentationgod/sst_announcement/README.md

 7. **Rate Limiting Issues**
    - Rate limits are configured in `lib/middleware/rateLimit.ts`
    - Adjust limits if needed for your use case
+   - Rate limits reset on server restart (in-memory store)
-   - Check rate limit headers in API responses
+   - Check IP detection if rate limits aren't working correctly

 8. **TypeScript Errors**
    - Run `npm run type-check` to see all errors
    - Ensure all types are properly imported
    - Check for missing type definitions

+9. **Environment Variable Validation Errors**
+   - Ensure all required environment variables are set (see `lib/config/env.ts`)
+   - Required variables: `DATABASE_URL`, `SESSION_SECRET`, `CLERK_SECRET_KEY`
+   - Check `.env.local` file is in the root directory

 ## 📝 Database Schema Updates

 ### Adding Missing Columns
-If you encounter errors about missing columns (e.g., `send_tv`), you can add them manually using SQL:
+If you encounter errors about missing columns, you can add them manually using SQL:

 **Add `send_tv` column:**
 ```sql